Skip to content

 1. determine the inactive slot

-2. build and start only that target slot
+2. build or pull and start only that target slot

 3. run migrations and application checks against the target slot

-5. reload NGINX and mark the new slot active
+5. validate and reload the reverse proxy, then mark the new slot active

-This keeps the previous slot available as a rollback target and avoids the old blanket docker compose stop behavior during development slot deploys.
+This keeps the previous slot available as a rollback target for a short period and avoids the old blanket docker compose stop behavior during development slot deploys.

 Note: Use --skip-build for faster deployments when you have already built the Docker images and just need to restart containers or run migrations.